amebalabs/NineFortyOne/README.md

 # How it works

-9:41 lives in the menubar and automatically change(runs periodically) the status bar in all runnning Simulators.
+9:41 lives in the menu bar and automatically change(runs periodically) the status bar in all runnning Simulators.
 To disable 9:41 just click on the icon, clicking on the icon again will re-enable the app.

 You can access app's preferences using right click: